 About Claudia Erickson

-Claudia Erickson is the founder and CEO of Unplugged Village, a digital wellness company whose purpose is to help people spend less time with technology and more time with experiences that increase human connection and community.
+Claudia Erickson is the founder and CEO of Unplugged Village, a digital wellness company whose purpose is to help people power down screen time and power up experiences that increase human connection and community.

 With 20 years of experience in maternal child health, Claudia is charting new territory in the digital wellness arena by crafting a public health program that is unique.
 She began this company after tiring of her never-ending case of “tech neck” and seeing the strain that too much tech time was having on her health and relationships.

 Technology is a wonderful tool that is essential to most people's daily life, but it can also be anxiety provoking and endlessly time consuming.
+Let's face it, while there have long been distractions (many of us were TV addicts long before cell phones!), devices have never been more engaging than they are now.
 Having explored a variety of approaches to combat tech dependency, Claudia found a moderate program worked best for herself and her family (using tech that is useful, reducing tech that is a time sucker and replacing that time with alternative activities).
-As a wife and mother of two children (one adult and one about to be), Claudia has a deep understanding of the many challenge’s parents face in raising a family in a digitally connected world.
+As a wife and mother of two grown children, Claudia has a deep understanding of the many challenge’s parents face in raising a family in a digitally connected world.
 Ultimately, she learned from her struggles and found that there is no one-size-fits-all approach that will work for everyone.
 People are unique and have many factors to consider, but what seems to be universal is the need for tips to unplug and to have places to go that will be amenable to unplugging, even if just for an hour.
 Creating the Unplugged Village is an attempt to meet that need and to pull together businesses and places that support in-person connection and foster a sense of community.
-Check out www.unpluggedvillage.com for more info or contact Claudia at firstname.lastname@example.org for speaking engagements or consultations.

 Prior to starting the Unplugged Village, Claudia earned a bachelor's degree in Social Work and a Masters in Public Health from San Diego State University.
 She has worked in the area of Maternal and Child Health for many years, holding positions with local hospitals (Rady Children's and Scripps Memorial), the California Distance Learning Health Network, and the San Diego Chapter of the American Academy of Pediatrics.
 When she isn't working on the Unplugged Village, Claudia enjoys her time with her husband, two children, and dogs while happily putzing away in her garden.